+Excused Absences

-- Excused Absences: University student rules concerning excused and unexcused absences, as well as makeups, can be found at http://student-rules.tamu.edu/rule07.
-In particular, make-up exams and quizzes or late Daily Assignment Grades will NOT be allowed unless a University approved reason is given to me in writing.
+University student rules concerning excused and unexcused absences, as well as makeups, can be found at http://student-rules.tamu.edu/rule07.
+In particular, make-up exams and quizzes or late Daily Grades will NOT be allowed unless a University approved reason is given to me in writing.
 It is highly recommended that you notify me before an absence when possible so appropriate arrangements can be made ahead of time.
 Otherwise (e.g. accident, or emergency), you must notify me within two business days of the missed exam, quiz, or assignment to arrange a makeup.
-For Fall 2020 only, students may use the Explanatory Statement for Absence from Class form in lieu of a medical confirmation.
-Students must submit the Explanatory Statement for Absence from Class within two business days after the last date of absence. - Internet Problems: If you experience internet connection issues during class time, please contact me as soon as possible to discuss the material you missed.
+I understand that there are some reasons to miss an assignment that are not listed as excused absences, so I will drop one daily grade and one quiz grade when I calculate grades at the end of the semester.